poojan20/stayeasy/README.md

 ## Installation

-To install StayEasy, simply clone the repository and follow the installation instructions in the [documentation](#).
+To install StayEasy, simply clone the repository in XAMPP folder.

 ## Usage